MurtadaAhmed/Google-Sheet-Custom-AI-Copilot/README.md

 # Google Sheets AI Copilot

 An AI chat assistant that lives inside your Google Sheet.
-You talk to it in a sidebar, it reads your data, and it can make changes to your spreadsheet directly — adding data, building dashboards, applying formatting, creating charts, writing formulas, and more.
+You talk to it in a sidebar, it reads your data, and it can make changes to your spreadsheet directly: adding data, building dashboards, applying formatting, creating charts, writing formulas, and more.

 ![Google Sheet AI Assistance](image.png)